tscott0/himago/README.md

 *Default zoom is 2*

 ### Considerations
 * Bandwidth: The [JMA](https://en.wikipedia.org/wiki/Japan_Meteorological_Agency) have made generously made these images freely available.
 While this tool might be useful for wallpapers, please don't abuse it by downloading hi-resolution images regularly.
-Please use responsinbly
+Please use responsinbly.

 ## Examples
 With no arguments himago will get the most recent images with a default zoom of 2.